rautellin/project-pizza-bot/README.md

 # Pizza Bot

 Smaller pizza app built with html, css and javascript.
-Functions such as orderconfirmation and price/time calculation.
+Depending on user input it displays information such as an order confirmation and price/time calculation.

-## The problem

-Had some issues with form validation and making elements scroll horizontally in mobile view.

-Approached issues mainly by using tutorials on youtube, w3schools and MDN.

-If I had more time I would pay more attention on the layout for the mobile version.

 ## View it live

 https://rautellin-pizza-bot.netlify.com/

+## What I learned 🧠

+* Using iterations
+* Mob-programming
+* Fetching errors in JavaScript

+## Requirements I reached 🧪

+* Went through all the seven required iterations

+## Stretch-goals I reached 🧘

+* Added a CSS file and designed the app
+* Made a form in HTML for the input from the user, pizza type and number of pizzas
+* App displays an error message when user forgot to select the required options
+* Used different icons within the form